Off-campus Work Study

 - or it involves lobbying on a federal, state, or local level.

-Federal work-study community access progam agency fact sheet
+Federal work-study community access program agency fact sheet

 - All employers interested in participating in UMass Boston's Off-Campus FWS Program must complete a "Request for Participation" as the first step toward entering into an "Off-Campus Federal Work-Study Program University-Agency Agreement" (referred to as the "contract").
 The contract outlines specific regulations and procedures surrounding the program.
 The contract is valid for one fiscal year (July 1 - June 30) and must be renewed annually for continued participation.
 The contract covers all students hired through the program.